 Another important piece of feedback was the desire for more accessible education and information resources to assist in making compliant and complete applications.
 The best way of improving timeliness is for the Commission to be able to approve agreements that are complete and compliant at the time of lodgment.
 While it was recognised that the Commission has useful resources on its website, there are several recommendations about the Fair Work Ombudsman and the Commission working together to improve the advice and educative resources available to the public.

 A detailed explanation about what the Commission has done in response to each of the recommendations to the research and the final report can be downloaded below.

 The Commission has recently commenced consultations with users of the enterprise agreement system which have indicated that the changes appear to have improved service delivery.
 While this is pleasing, the Commission is committed to further improving service delivery.

-The Commission recently launched the What’s Next plan to improve access and reduce complexity for tribunal users.
+The Commission wants to improve access and reduce complexity for tribunal users.
 As part of this broad focus, we engaged independent consultants to explore the experiences of unfair dismissal users.